 The more often a car is used the more the engine typical wears down due to use.
 It’s recommended that spark plugs get replaced after that point.
 This is normal, nothing wrong there … except for the fact that some Mercedes drivers run into engine misfiring before they even hit 100,000 miles on their vehicle.

 This can be fixed the same way with most cars, change the spark plugs.
 But seeing how fast Benz drivers run into this issue on their engine is alarming.

 An oil leak can be caused the same way that oil leaks in more cars are caused.
-But because of the frailness of the electronic transmission system, an oil leak in a Mercedes-Benz offers a much more worrying situation.
+But because of the frailness of the electronic gearbox system, an oil leak in a Mercedes-Benz offers a much more worrying situation.

 Oil leaks are not the only common leaks that Benz users tend to run into.
 The Mercedes-Benz has also been prone to running into differential leaks.
 Typically when it comes to E class vehicles in the Benz’s lineup with high mileage on them.

 These kinds of leaks are normally coming from the pinion seals, axle seals, or differential covers.
 This is caused by these components becoming weaker over time due to age.
 Drivers are more likely to run into these issues while driving a Mercedes than most other brands.

 The average car is susceptible to rust issues during lack of usage, but Mercedes has been known to rust easily and quickly.
 What is just as shocking is knowing just how many places on the vehicle that rust can show up.